 Differences Between Array and ArrayList

 Array and ArrayList are important data structures, which are used to store a number of elements and process those.
 But there are key differences are there between them.
-A good programmer must be aware of the comparisons between them so that he or she can effectively decide on what to use when and why.
+A good programmer must be aware of the comparisons between them to decide on what to use when and why effectively.

 In this article, we will discuss the differences between Array and ArrayList in java.